laamaa/schismtracker-launchpad/README.md

 * *Scene F* button brings up "Load module" page, select the desired file with grid buttons and load with *Scene H*.
 Pressing *Scene F* again returns to the previous page.
 * *Scene H* starts/stops playback
 * The next order can be queued by pressing the corresponding button on the order grid.
+* Loop sequences can be created by pressing two orders in the grid simultaneously
+* Top row buttons show channel activity and can be used to mute channels.
+Unmute all by pressing *Scene A*

+OLED display support requires the [ArduiPi_OLED library with C headers](https://github.com/destroyedlolo/ArduiPi_OLED) and a compatible I2C display.
+The autoconf script should recognize if the headers are installed and enable the support if so.

 -----